JRitmeester/WaVeS/README.md

   session_reload_interval: 1  # Interval in seconds to check for new applications
 ```

-Apps can be excluded from "unmapped" by assigning specific apps to a number equal to or higher than the number of sliders you have:
+Unassigned apps can be excluded from "unmapped" by assigning those apps to a non-existent slider number:
 ```
+1000:
-1000: chrome.exe
+    - chrome.exe
 ```
 This will allow you to control all unmapped apps with "unmapped" but exclude Chrome.
 Why you'd want this, I'm not sure, but it's probably useful in some edge cases.

-## Usage
-Upon running the executable, a tray icon will open.
-Clicking the icon will reload the mappings from `mappings.txt`, so that they can be changed as desired without having to close and restart the app.

 ## Customisation
 You are free to use the source code.
 The repository contains a `build.bat` file that will compile the necessary files into an executable in the same directory, including the icon.
 If you share this project with other parties, please do give credit where appropriate.